RealWTBking/photon/README.md

 <!--Installation-->
 ## Installation and Setup

 **It is assumed that you have already installed and setup the Modrinth app or another modded launcher that supports Modrinth packs.
-This installation guide will be for Modrinth, although other launchers should be a similar process.
+This installation guide will be for the Modrinth app, although other launchers should be a similar process.
 If you would like to download the Modrinth app, you can do so here: https://modrinth.com/app.**

 <details>
     <summary><h3>Standalone</h3></summary>